For UniSA, induction and staff development is a whole of institution responsibility.

 Principal providers of professional and staff development are:

-The PDP function, which is supported currently by 10 staff, brings together a number of HR specialisations including staff and organisational development, Indigenous employment & development, gender equity, business intelligence and management information analysis & reporting.
+The PDP function, which is supported currently by 8 staff, brings together a number of HR specialisations including staff and organisational development, Indigenous employment & development and gender equity development and strategy.

-The core of the team's activities are focussed on provision of a series of staff development activities organised in the following groupings:
+The core of the team's activities are focussed on provision of a series of staff development activities organised as follows:

 - WorkSmart Program covering development for professional staff